chehanr/moodlescrapr/README.md

       -p PASSWORD, --password PASSWORD
                             moodle password
       -s SUBJECT, --subject SUBJECT
-                            scrape only specific subject
+                            scrape only specific subject (comma separated)
-      -w WEEK, --week WEEK  scrape only specific week number (w 0 = outline) -r, --replace         force replace existing files
+      -w WEEK, --week WEEK  scrape only specific week number (comma separated) -l, --list-subjects   list available subjects
-      -rc, --replace changed
-                            force replace changed files
-      -l, --list subjects   list available subjects

 ### Prerequisites:
 Run `pip install -r "requirements.txt"`

-If you're using `moodlescrapr3.py` you must have `wget` installed and placed in your `PATH` or placed inside the directory/ ENV.
+If you're using `moodlescrapr3.py` (`gui.py`) you must have `wget` installed and placed in your `PATH` or placed inside the directory/ ENV.

- *Note:*  Make sure to have all week containers in the moodle expanded before running this script.
+ ~~*Note:*  Make sure to have all week containers in the moodle expanded before running this script.~~

  *Note-2:*  Only tested on my account.